BKWLD/php-library/README.md

 # BKWLD PHP Library

-This is a bundle designed to work with Laravel.
-It contains shared utility functions.
-And probably more in the future.
+This is a bundle designed to work with Laravel but it tries to stay independent where possible.

 ## Contents